Wim Hof Method: 13 Incredible Everyday Benefits You Need to Experience (Part 2)

 On a personal note, I have been experimenting with the Wim Hof breathing now for a number of years.
 I’ve been living with the theory behind its success – hyper-oxygenation, increased alkalinity etc and exploring what else it can do.
 It’s even tied in wonderfully with my work as a Physiotherapist.
 Overall, the results have been staggering.

-So without further ado, here are eleven everyday benefits I’ve found using the Wim Hof Method at home and as a Physiotherapist.
+So without further ado, here are thirteen everyday benefits I’ve found using the Wim Hof Method at home and as a Physiotherapist.
 These go beyond the big ticket items of mental and physical disease and relate to situations many will find themselves in day to day.

 As always please keep an open mind and definitely test these out for yourself.